At the bottom of this article is a new video talking about the correct and incorrect side of rearmount.

 So what are these sides?

-The Correct Side of Rearmount: The side you want to be on is the side on which you have the overhook (i.e. where your arm comes over his shoulder).
+The Strong Side of Rearmount: The side you want to be on is the side on which you have the overhook (i.e. where your arm comes over his shoulder).
 This overhook-side is generally the attacking hand: the hand that will applying the choke.

-The Incorrect Side of Rearmount is the side on which you have your underhook (i.e. where your arm comes under his armpit).
+The Weak Side of Rearmount is the side on which you have your underhook (i.e. where your arm comes under his armpit).
 On this side it’s harder for you to choke out your opponent, and much easier for him to get his head to the ground and begin to escape the position.

 I always think of getting my opponent’s head ‘on the pillow’, with the pillow being my biceps.
 If he gets off the pillow now I’ve got some serious work to do to maintain rearmount and tap him out.